Self-Organizing Flows in Social Networks: Heterogeneous interests

 \section{Heterogeneous interests}

 We now consider the more realistic case where users have differing sets of interests.
 To make the model even more general, we assume here that users weight independently topics.
 Let $W_u(s)$ denote the weight (or \textem{value}) of topic $s$ to user $u$.
 The objective of a user is now to maximize the sum of the values of subjects he receives.
-We will consider user-interest sets $S_u \subseteq P$ that include topics of sufficiently high value, that is $S_u = \{s: W_u(s)>0\}$.
-The threshold $\omega_u$ serves as a filtering threshold, allowing more or less stringent filtering.
+We will consider user-interest sets $S_u \subseteq P$ that include topics of non-zero value, that is $S_u = \{s: W_u(s)>0\}$.
 Such user-specific weights for topics represent a natural expertise or focussed interest users may have on a subset of topics.
 (Note that the model presented previously corresponds to $W_u(s)=1$ for $s\in S_u$, $W_u(s)=0$ for $s\notin S_u$.)
-Here we assume user $u$ is interested in a subset $S_u \subseteq P$ of topics.
-For the sake of simplicity, we assume $P=\cup_{u\in V(G)}S_u$.
-As a user may connect to other users whose interest sets differ from his own, he potentially receives subjects out of his interest set.
-The user may not have the resources to process and store this irrelevant information.
-We thus assume a natural filtering rule, where a user only retransmits subjects that are in his own interest set.